-History and Status of Companion Animal Euthanasia
+History and Status of Companion Animal Euthanasia;

 “Those who don't know history are doomed to repeat it.”